Julius Beerbohm: Character

-With his wife he had two children: Clarence Evelyn Beerbohm (1885-1917), a musical comedy actor and soldier who married Elizabeth H. Littlewood in 1909 and who was killed in action during World War I; and Marie Marguerite Beerbohm (born 1890), who married Ernest Alexander Stuart Watt (1874 - 1954) on 22 February 1912 at the register office, Hanover Square.
+With his wife he had two children: Clarence Evelyn Beerbohm (1885–1917), a musical comedy actor and soldier who married Elizabeth H. Anderson in 1909 and who was killed in action during World War I; and Marie Marguerite Beerbohm (born 1890), who married Ernest Alexander Stuart Watt (1874 - 1954) on 22 February 1912 at the register office, Hanover Square.
 The marriage was dissolved in 1913.

-Julius Beerbohm spent much of his time travelling around Europe losing all his money at casino after casino.
-Every now and then he would try to recoup his lost money by thinking up some fantastic project, such as an idea to dredge the River Nile to attempt to find the lost jewels of the Pharaohs, or setting up a luxury hotel at Marienbad.
+Beerbohm spent much of his time travelling around Europe losing all his money at casino after casino.
+Every now and then he would try to recoup his lost money by thinking up some project, such as an idea to dredge the River Nile to attempt to find the lost jewels of the Pharaohs, or setting up a luxury hotel at Marienbad.
 This latter was a short-lived venture for after paying the deposit on the hotel Beerbohm left Germany and totally forgot about the entire enterprise until reminded of it by his creditors.
-Living as he did, he soon lost all of his money and much of his wife's also, and could only continue to live to the standard to which he had become accustomed by borrowing from others.
+He soon lost all of his money and much of his wife's also, and could only continue to live to the standard to which he had become accustomed by borrowing from others.
 Although facing financial ruin, he continued to keep cabs waiting for him all day at his door, and to attend supper parties where he would entertain the company by reciting one of his poems.
 He wrote the words to a song, Blue-Eyes, Berceuse, which was set to music by Lord Duppin.
 He had his linen sent from his London home to Paris to be washed.

-As he lay dying in April 1906, "exhausted by a life of adventure and failure" Julius Beerbohm managed to maintain the strict standards of his dandyism.
+As he lay dying in April 1906, "exhausted by a life of adventure and failure", Beerbohm managed to maintain the strict standards of his dandyism.
 His brother Herbert Beerbohm Tree came to see him dressed in a reddish-brown suit that offended Julius's taste.
 "Ginger!" he said disgustedly, and turned his face to the wall.